BinaryAnalysisPlatform/bap-ida-python/README.md

 Features
 --------

+### Function information augmentation

+By just hitting the `Shift+P` key, IDA will call BAP which will use its own analysis (and all the information sources that it knows of) to obtain all the locations where there are functions.
+This information is then propagated to IDA and used to create functions there automatically.
+This is especially useful in scenarios where there are a lot of indirect calls etc and BAP (using its different plugins) is able to detect functions in the code which IDA is unable to do so.

 ### Taint Propagation

 By choosing a taint source and hitting either `Ctrl+A` (for tainting register) or `Ctrl+Shift+A` (for tainting pointer), one can easily see how taint propagates through the code, in both disassembly and decompilation views.